Please ensure Javascript is enabled for purposes of website accessibility

 Sport Integrity app

+The Sport Integrity app is a one-stop shop for all sport integrity needs, designed with athletes in mind.
 The app allows users to check whether their medications are banned in sport, find low-risk supplements to reduce their chance of testing positive, and check whether they need a Therapeutic Use Exemption (TUE).
-The app also provides direction on how to raise concerns about things like doping, match-fixing, harassment or illicit drug use.
-It features further information on eLearning modules, whereabouts and testing information and gives users the opportunity to provide feedback to Sport Integrity Australia.
+The app also provides direction on how to raise concerns about things like doping, child safeguarding or discrimination.
+It features further information on eLearning modules, whereabouts and testing information, and gives users the opportunity to provide feedback to Sport Integrity Australia.

 Prohibited List of substances and methods